yast/yast-yast2/library/general/doc/Hooks.md

 ## What is a hook

-Hook is a predefined checkpoint at which the workflow will look for files located in a specific directory matching specific patterns and execute them sequentially.
+Hook is an action which will be triggered at some predefined checkpoint during some workflow.
+The action includes searching for files located in a specific directory matching some patterns and executing them sequentially.

-The results of the script do not affect the workflow, failed script are registered and logged as well as the succeeded ones.
-The author of the hook scripts should however keep in mind that he should not make any changes in the underlying system that could negatively impact the parent workflow.
+The results of the scripts do not affect the workflow, failed script are registered and logged as well as the succeeded ones.
+The author of the hook scripts should however keep in mind that he should not make any changes to the underlying system that could negatively impact the parent workflow.